MicrosoftDocs/SupportArticles-docs/support/azure/virtual-machines/server-software-support.md

 ### Requirements for Windows Server Failover Cluster

-- Must Run Windows Server 2008 R2 or the later version of Windows Server
+- Must Run Windows Server 2008 R2 or later version
   - For Windows Server 2012 and Windows Server 2008 R2, must have [hotfix 2854082](https://support.microsoft.com/help/2854082) installed on all nodes
   - Must use a single-cluster IP address resource
   - Must use Azure-hosted storage by using one of the following options: